 Director of Office of Public Witness among those taking part

-LOUISVILLE – An estimated 80,000 people crowded the streets of Raleigh, North Carolina over the weekend to take part in the 11th annual Forward Together Moral March, led by the Rev. Dr. William J. Barber II.
-Organizers say it was the largest crowed in the march’s history.
+An estimated 80,000 people crowded the streets of Raleigh, North Carolina, over the weekend of February 11 to take part in the 11th annual Forward Together Moral March, led by the Rev. Dr. William J. Barber II.
+Organizers say it was the largest crowd in the march’s history.

 Among those participating was the Rev. Jimmie Hawkins, who recently became director for the Office of Public Witness (OPW) in Washington, D.C.

-The crowd consisted of individuals, churches, non-profit organizations, young and older adults and people of different cultures.
-Posters denounced policies connected to the refugee issue, living wages, LGBTQ rights and women’s reproductive health among other issues.
+The crowd consisted of individuals, churches, nonprofit organizations, young and older adults and people of various cultures.
+Posters denounced policies connected to the refugee issue, living wages, LGBTQ rights and women’s reproductive health, among others.

 Hawkins said it was important the OPW attend and participate in these marches but also continue to advocate before Congress and partner with ecumenical and interfaith coalitions to develop local strategies for activism.

-“This march sends a message that people are paying attention to what is happening on both the local and national political stage and what many see as disturbing,” he said.
-“Especially people of faith who want their Christian values to play a redeeming role in the wider society.”
+“This march sends a message that people are paying attention to what is happening on both the local and national political stage, and what many see as disturbing, . . . especially people of faith who want their Christian values to play a redeeming role in the wider society,” he said.

 Hawkins said Americans want a country where everyone is treated equally and given opportunity to advance.